davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Saw Meat Puppets in Nashville.
 Cantrell's?

+Grifters at Snake Snatch.

+Royal Trux at Snake Snatch.

+Fell off the Lingbranch, went backpacking the next day.

+Broke my leg?

 ## 1990

-Everything Pool played an irish bar in Memphis, it was extra cold.
+Everything Tool played an Irish bar in Memphis, it was extra cold.

+Snake Oil played Arnold's with Flat Duo Jets.

 ## 1991

 I won some writing prizes.
+Went to Falafel Hut.

 Jet-skiing in Jacksonville.
 "Put your feet down!"

 ## 1996

 "That cat belong to everyone, and no one."

 ## 1998

 "No, Matt, it'd be 'dong ay vong ee dong.'"

 ## 2000

 Jen and the Orangina.

+"bawjaw"

 ## 2003

 Played a Jimmy and The Wolfpack show at Karen M's house with Mark Davis on drums.

 ## 2004

 Kelly Keller died Saturday, September 25, 2004.

 ## 2006